Ferrocene

 Experiment: Do these pills really dissolve?

-A packet of ~20 pills (same as pictured above)was dumped into a pitcher of unleaded gasoline.
+A packet of ~20 pills (same as pictured above) was dropped into a pitcher of unleaded gasoline.

-Every day it was stirred.....and stirred with no appreciable disintegration.
+Every day it was stirred.....and stirred.....and stirred with no appreciable disintegration.

 Well here's what it looked like: